laravel/docs/collections.md

 <a name="available-methods"></a>
 ## Available Methods

-For the majority of the remaining collection documentation, we'll discuss each method available on the `Collection` class.
-Remember, all of these methods may be chained to fluently manipulate the underlying array.
+Let's explore each powerful method available on the `Collection` class.
+Remember, all of these methods may be chained to fluently manipulate the array source.
 Furthermore, almost every method returns a new `Collection` instance, allowing you to preserve the original copy of the collection when necessary:

 <style>
     .collection-method-list > p {